themodernjavascript/functional-programming-javascript/README.md

 <a href="https://codepen.io/Bunlong/pen/QBgdJb" target="_blank">Edit on Codepen</a>

+## Closure

+Clousure is the functions that have access to the parent scope, even when the parent function has closed.

+For every closure there are 3 scopes:

+* Local Scope ( Own scope)
+* Outer Functions Scope
+* Global Scope.

 ## Function Delegates

 Function delegates encapsulate a method allowing functions to be composed or passed as data.